robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 - **[Wine 1]:** [Clear comprehensive explanation why it works]
 - **[Wine 2]:** [Clear comprehensive explanation why it works]
 ```

-What would a top 0.01% Chef de Cuisine Think?

 ---

 ## Module 2: SEO Optimization